Home

 Culture.
 Tech Leads always play a role in nurturing and shaping the culture, and in some cases they are the the primary person doing this in the team(s) they lead, while in others there may be significant contributions from a Scrum Master, Delivery Lead or Product Owner.

 People management.
 In some organisations, Tech Leads do not have formal people management responsibility, while in others they do.
-I have found that in either case a familiarity and confidence with people management techniques is necessary to be effective in the role.
+In both cases, a familiarity and confidence with people management techniques is necessary to be effective in the role.

 Process.
 Tech Leads always take the lead on defining and evolving some aspects of the team ways of working.
 In some cases, this may be limited to the more technical aspects such as branching policy, while in others they may also lead the agile and people management aspects.

-This book is not really a book.
-It is a collection of articles that are intended to be usable individually and to be readable in any order.
-It also being continuously extended, updated and improved, using a pull-based, incremental and iterative approach.
-It is an agile approach, rather than waterfall.
+By design, this handbook is a work in progress.
+It is being continuously extended, updated and improved, using a pull-based, incremental and iterative approach.
+It is an agile approach, rather than the waterfall pattern of traditional book publishing.

-As I find the need for an article that explores a topic, I develop and release it.
-As my understanding evolves and I get feedback, I refine and improve it.
-This has all the benefits of any agile approach to developing something: value is released incrementally, and feedback guides future developments.
+As the need arises for an article that explores a topic, it is developed and released just in time.
+As understanding evolves and feedback is received, content is refined and improved.
+This has all the benefits of an agile development approach: value is released incrementally, and feedback guides future developments.

 Contribute#

-If you’d like to get in touch, or if you find something confusing, wrong or incomplete, then I’d love to hear from you! ↗
+If you have experiences to share, or if you find something confusing, wrong or incomplete, then please get in touch .